alberthupa/talk2data/README.md

   3. **No** - Reject and reclassify
 - Bypasses parameter extraction for ad-hoc queries
 - Full error handling with user-friendly messages
+ - After answering, the assistant asks whether to save the Q&A as a scenario; replying yes triggers the `SAVING_SCENARIO` path handled by `adding_scenario_node`

 ### 📊 Structured Outputs
 - **Native structured outputs** for Azure OpenAI/OpenAI using `beta.chat.completions.parse()`